trusz/kanbandown/Readme.md

 # KanbanDown

-A VSCode Plugin to use personal Kanban boards backed by markdown
+A VSCode Plugin to use personal Kanban boards backed by markdown.